emberjs/rfcs/text/0391-router-helpers.md

 ### Does Not Work With Angle Bracket Invocation

-Since angle bracket invocation does not support positional params, `{{link-to}}` has to adapt it's public API.
+Since angle bracket invocation does not support positional params, `{{link-to}}` has to adapt its public API.

 ### Costly API